KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete.md

 ## How to perform autocomplete

-Autocomplete is performed automatically, since ``KeyboardInputViewController`` calls ``KeyboardInputViewController/performAutocomplete()`` when its text changes.
-You can also call this function at any time to perform an autocomplete operation whenever you want.
+KeyboardKit wil automatically perform autocomplete as the user types, triggers actions and moves the input cursor around.
+This is done by calling ``KeyboardController/performAutocomplete()``, which is defined by ``KeyboardController`` and implemented by ``KeyboardInputViewController``, whenever autocomplete should be performed.
+You can also call this function at any time, whenever needed.

-A successful autocomplete operation will update the controller's ``KeyboardInputViewController/autocompleteContext``, after which its ``AutocompleteContext/suggestions`` can be used, for instance by passing them into an ``AutocompleteToolbar``.
+A successful autocomplete operation will update the observable ``KeyboardInputViewController/autocompleteContext``, after which the context's ``AutocompleteContext/suggestions`` can be used, for instance by passing them into an ``AutocompleteToolbar``.
+If you ever need to reset the current autocomplete state, you can call the controller's ``KeyboardController/resetAutocomplete()`` or the context's ``AutocompleteContext/reset()`` functions.

+## How to customize the autocomplete behavior

+The most profound way to customize the autocomplete behavior is to replace the ``KeyboardInputViewController/autocompleteProvider``, which determines how autocomplete is performed.
+You can however also tweak the behavior regardless of which engine is used.

-The input controller has a ``KeyboardInputViewController/autocompleteText`` property that it uses when performing autocomplete.
-It uses the ``KeyboardInputViewController/textDocumentProxy`` text before the input cursor by default, but you can override the function to customize this behavior.
+For instance, the input controller has an ``KeyboardInputViewController/autocompleteText`` property that it uses when performing autocomplete.
+It uses the ``KeyboardInputViewController/textDocumentProxy``'s text before the input cursor by default, but you can override the function to customize this behavior.
 You can also override ``KeyboardInputViewController/performAutocomplete()`` and ``KeyboardInputViewController/resetAutocomplete()`` to customize the default autocomplete behavior.

-If you ever need to reset the current autocomplete state, you can call ``KeyboardInputViewController/resetAutocomplete()`` to reset any existing suggestions.

-## How to create a custom provider
+## How to create a custom autocomplete provider

-You can create a custom ``AutocompleteProvider`` to integrate with an embedded framework, external api etc.
+You can create a custom ``AutocompleteProvider`` to integrate with any 3rd party autocomplete engine, SDK, api or service.

 For instance, here's a custom provider that just adds a suffix to the provided text's current word:

 ```swift
 class MyAutocompleteProvider: AutocompleteProvider {